CodyNicholson/Backend_Development_Notes/Software_Development_Process/Software_Architecture/prescriptiveVsDescriptiveArchitecture.md

-#Prescriptive Vs Descriptive Architecture
+# Prescriptive Vs Descriptive Architecture

-A prescripture architecture captures the design decisions made prior to the system's construction
+A prescriptive architecture captures the design decisions made prior to the system's construction

 The "as conceived software architecture"